 The University of Chicago SRA gives employees an additional method for retirement savings.
 The amounts of contributions to the plan are subject to IRS limits.
 Deductions are made before state and federal income taxes are withheld from employee paychecks.
 An array of investment options is available through either TIAA/CREF and/or Vanguard.

-All employees have access to a wide variety of educational and training courses provided through the award-winning Academy, our on-site corporate quality university.
+All employees have access to a wide variety of educational and training courses provided through the award-winning Organization Development, our on-site corporate quality university.
 Course offerings range from basic computer skills and business writing classes, to bachelor's and master's degree programs offered through partnerships with local universities.
-For example, the Academy frequently offers BSN completion programs through St. Xavier and the University of Illinois-Chicago (UIC) as well as an MSN program for advanced practical nursing through DePaul University.
+For example, the Organization Development offers an MHA program through Valparaiso University.

 All new employees participate in a two-day, comprehensive orientation program.
 This orientation also includes special sessions on management practices and diversity in the workplace.
 Nurses receive an introduction to nursing practices at the University of Chicago.

 The University of Chicago Medicine can help employees achieve personal and professional goals with tuition assistance programs.
 Our tuition assistance is in two forms:

 Full-time employees are entitled to 50 percent remission of courses taken at the University of Chicago or the Lab School.